vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 <details><summary>Fee distribution example</summary>
 <p>
-A market has 4 LPs with equity-like share:
+A market has 4 LPs with equity-like share, and each has the same liquidity score:

 * LP 1 share = 0.65
 * LP 2 share = 0.25